mahfuz195/Intel-ai-iot-adas-project/README.md

 ### Project File Structure:

 The project contains the following files:
+    .

-1. LaneVehicle.py: Contains the implementaion of the P-FCW application.
+    ├── LaneVehicle.py          # Contains the implementaion of the P-FCW application.
-2. helper.py : Contains the helpers functions for Lane Detection.
+    ├── helper.py               # Contains the helpers functions for Lane Detection.
-3. imgs: Contains the raw images of the collected driving data.
+    ├── imgs                    # Contains the raw images of the collected driving data.
-4. models: Contains the pre-trained IntelOpenVino models.
+    ├── models                  # Contains the pre-trained IntelOpenVino models.
+    └── README.md

 ### Used Learning from IntelAI Course